lk-umw-cpsc/motive-java-api/README.md

 reverse engineering was required to determine how to adapt the code to version 2.1.1.

+Note that this code could be adapted to other versions of Motive by viewing the PythonClient code.
+Additionally, support for other frame data, such as skeletons, can be implemented by modifying the code.
+The scope of the UMW project only required rigid body data.

 # Using the API

 ## Implement appropriate listeners